 PDG Helicopters Win UK & Eire Lighthouse Support Contract

 The three lighthouse authorities in the UK and Eire have joined together to award a contract for helicopter support.
 The three General Lighthouse Authorities (GLAs) awarded the £13mn contract to Inverness, Scotland based, PDG Helicopters.
 PDG will use two new Airbus Helicopters EC135s on the contract which runs from 1 December 2015 for 7 years with three optional one year extensions.
-This contract supports maritime navigation aids, mostly in remote locations, includes considerable underslung load work (the requirement was for an aircraft that could move individual loads >500kg over 50nm to support construction projects), operation with GLA’s fleet of ships (four are ‘helicopter capable’), as well as passenger movements.
+This contract supports maritime navigation aids, mostly in remote locations, includes considerable HESLO / underslung load work (the requirement was for an aircraft that could move individual loads >500kg over 50nm to support construction projects), operation with GLA’s fleet of ships (four are ‘helicopter capable’), as well as passenger movements.

 The contract is expected to involve around 1000 flying hours per annum.

 The three contracting GLAs are:

 - The Commissioners of Northern Lighthouses, known as the Northern Lighthouse Board (Scotland and the Isle of Man) whose history goes back to 1768

 - The Corporation of Trinity House, known as Trinity House (England, Wales, Channel Islands and Gibraltar), the oldest of the three, granted a royal charter in 1514